My Oh My (Slade song): Background

+Having recorded much of The Amazing Kamikaze Syndrome in 1982, Slade's label, RCA Records felt the album lacked chart potential.
+In the effort to amend that, RCA suggested the band work with producer John Punter.
+Holder and Lea then wrote and demoed two songs: "My Oh My" and "Run Runaway".
+Both were received with enthusiasm by RCA and Punter was hired to work on the two tracks.

 Release

-"My Oh My" was released on 7" and 12" vinyl by RCA Records in the UK, Ireland, across Europe, Brazil, Mexico, South Africa, Australia, New Zealand and Japan.
+"My Oh My" was released on 7-inch and 12-inch vinyl by RCA Records in the UK, Ireland, across Europe, Brazil, Mexico, South Africa, Australia, New Zealand and Japan.
 It was released by CBS in America and Canada.
 The B-side on all RCA versions of the single was "Keep Your Hands Off My Power Supply", which was originally exclusive to the single.
-The 12" vinyl, released in the UK, Germany and Mexico, featured an extended version of "My Oh My" as the A-side and a second B-side "Don't Tame a Hurricane", which again was initially exclusive to the single.
+The 12-inch vinyl, released in the UK, Germany and Mexico, featured an extended version of "My Oh My" as the A-side and a second B-side "Don't Tame a Hurricane", which again was initially exclusive to the single.
 Both B-sides would appear as album tracks on the Keep Your Hands Off My Power Supply album.
 On the CBS releases, the album track "High and Dry" appeared as the B-side.
-In the UK, a limited edition 7" vinyl was also released, containing an additional track "Merry Xmas Everybody (Live & Kickin')", which had previously appeared as the B-side to the band's 1982 single "(And Now the Waltz) C'est La Vie".
+In the UK, a limited edition 7-inch vinyl was also released, containing an additional track "Merry Xmas Everybody (Live & Kickin')", which had previously appeared as the B-side to the band's 1982 single "(And Now the Waltz) C'est La Vie".